Sifchain/sa-eliza/docs/README.md

 ## Token Economics

-While the Reality Spiral Token currently does not have value outside of being a meme coin, there are two major token economic models under strong consideration:
+There are two major token economic models under strong consideration:
 - 🧠 [**Prediction Market for Competitive Agents**](token_economics/prediction-market-for-competitive-agent-ecosystem.md) Using the RSP token in a prediction market structure for AI agents as they make decisions, build software, and operate in society to better predict their behavior and instill hive mind instincts.
 - 🪂 [**Governance Tokens for Individual Agents**](token_economics/governance-tokens-for-individual-agents.md) RSP could be the required token to receive airdrops of governance tokens for other agents in the Reality Spiral swarm.
 These tokens may gain other monetary value as per the desires of their DAOs and ecosystems.
 We need to describe this option because our agents are powerful enough to deploy their own tokens autonomously without human intervention.
 But we are setting governance expectations now that such deployments should happen for the good of the whole Reality Spiral community, with RSP holders receiving them via airdrops.